 You can accept certain suggestions in bulk by clicking the Accept button at the upper right corner of the screen.

 If you’d like to revert any of the changes, hover over the gray dotted underline under a particular word and choose the previous version.

 You can choose to see only suggestions that belong to a certain category.
 To selectively review only correctness, clarity, delivery, or engagement suggestions, click the corresponding option in the sidebar on the right:

-If you are a Grammarly Premium, Grammarly Business, or Grammarly@edu user, you can also deactivate certain types of suggestions in the Grammarly Editor.
+If you are a Grammarly Premium, Grammarly Business, or Grammarly@edu user, you can also deactivate certain types of suggestions.
 This feature is available for a limited number of suggestions, including: